 This subclause defines remote management for UAFX Stations for networking features, including those defined in Clause 6, as well as the services and capabilities defined in Clause 7.
 For interoperable remote management, UAFX uses the Network Configuration Protocol (NETCONF) as a remote management protocol (see 7.2.2).

-NOTE 1 This specification does not make use of SSH as a secure transport for NETCONF.
+NOTE 1 This document does not make use of SSH as a secure transport for NETCONF.

-NOTE 2 A future release of this specification will define NETCONF capabilities (for both client and server) and YANG modules to be supported by a UAFX Station.
+NOTE 2 A future release of this document will define NETCONF capabilities (for both client and server) and YANG modules to be supported by a UAFX Station.

 NETCONF messages are recommended to be transmitted using priority information defined for Remote Management in Table 1.